 I'm all for red carpet effortlessness, but Rhona Mitra maybe needs a bit more effort.
 Part of the problem is her hair is separating at the ends instead of staying together in one glamorous, voluminous mass.
 Also, she has beautiful skin and a lovely light touch with the makeup—but those brows are calling out for some assistance.

-Who had your favourite look on this red carpet?
-Your least favourite?
-Anything inspiring you here?
+Who had your favourite (and least favourite) look on this red carpet?